 In the minimal remodel of our Connecticut home, we were delighted that the floors were primarily wood and required a mere polish and buff to restore them to their optimum condition.
 When we lifted the carpet on the stairs, we discovered wood treads in pristine condition and optimistically assumed that we would find the same in the four bathrooms, whose floors had all been either carpeted or covered in vinyl tiles.

 And while we weren’t completely wrong, the floors were too far gone to be restored, and here began my dilemma.
 We did not want to spend any of our already limited budget on floors in bathrooms that were going to eventually require updating anyway, so I asked our builder what he thought the best and least expensive short-term solution would be.
 Based on his recommendation, we went with painted plywood.

-This post is an update; it originally ran in September 2013 as part of our Get Organized issue.
+N.B.: This post is an update; the original story ran in September 2013.